cohorts form households.

 Time Commitment

 Cohorts meet Saturday morning and 2 evenings of the week for 4 weeks.
-On the 5th week, tables are delivered, activated by households, and documented by a photographer.
+In the 5th week, tables are installed, activated by households, and documented by a photographer.

 Materials + Support

-Cohorts are provided with lumber & hardware, guided design and build support, strategies for table activation, table delivery, and documentation.
+Cohorts are provided with lumber & hardware, guided design and build support, strategies for table activation, table installation, and documentation.

 4-Step Arc